jagadish432/book-rental-calculator/book-rental-calculator/README.md

 ### Initial DB creation
 As this project is using a sqlite database, we need to create a file which can be used as storage for our database

+**Note**: Please make sure you completed the above "dependencies" section to proceed further.

 1 Create a file for database with the environment specific database name
 ```bash
 source envs/dev